Mallorca, in the eye of the storm

-More than 60 litres of rain per square metre fell in the village of Porreras this afternoon as the island went on full bad weather alert.
-The red alert will remain in place until tonight with heavy rains being forecast for some parts of the island.
+More than 60 litres of rain per square metre fell in the village of Porreres on Monday afternoon as the island went on full bad weather alert.
+The alert will remain in place until tonight with heavy rains being forecast for some parts of the island.

-More than 60 litres of rain per square metre fell in the village of Porreras this afternoon as the island went on full bad weather alert.
-The red alert will remain in place until tonight with heavy rains being forecast for some parts of the island.
+More than 60 litres of rain per square metre fell in the village of Porreres on Monday afternoon as the island went on full bad weather alert.
+The alert will remain in place until tonight with heavy rains being forecast for some parts of the island.

 No comments